 Change in Ocular Surface Disease Index (OSDI)

-Presence/absence adverse events, defined as the appearance of any unfavorable reaction in a patient participating in a clinical investigation in which any pharmaceutical product is being administered, regardless of the causal attribution.
+Presence/absence adverse events, defined as the appearance of any unfavorable reaction in a patient participating in a clinical investigation in which any pharmaceutical product is being administered, regardless of the causal attribution and whether it was considered related or not to the investigation products.

 After application of fluorescein stain, using a slit lamp and its cobalt blue filter, the time elapsed after instructing the patient to blink 1 or 2 times and the appearance of dry spots on the ocular surface will be counted and reported as BUT.
 Normally, this parameter is ≥ 10 seconds.